-2.4.3 Ground Cover/Stabilization
+2.3.2 Ground Cover/Stabilization

-Ground cover and stabilization measures are key in preventing immediate erosion and sedimentation, improving the ecological function and significantly contribute to the restoration efforts.
+Ground cover and stabilization measures are key in preventing immediate erosion and sedimentation, while significantly contributing to restoration efforts.
 When preparing plans, it is key to consider the application, composition and timing of the ground cover/stabilization proposed.